joelscreen/cpp-projects/README.md

 - Space Defenders Infinity: Space Invaders with more features

 ## Suggestion and bugs
 Feel free to give suggestions on features or code organizing by pulling a request.
-If you have any projects that I can work on, please pull up a request.
+If you have any projects that I can work on, please email.
 Also pull up an issue if you find any bugs or error in the code.
 Your issue will be responded asap.

 ## Copyright
 You may use this project in your own projects and publish them, as long as you give some credit to this repo.

+## Contact
+Email: joelmendonca.2602@gmail.com
+Discord: joelminecrafter